leo-nerd/leo-nerd.github.io/_posts/2019-11-24-radio-voices.md

 ---

 <div class="project-narrative">
-<p>Arup was commissioned by the <a href="http://performa19.org/tickets/david-j">2019 Performa biennial</a> in New York to produce a live immersive audio and video performance featuring David J (bass, Bauhaus), Rona Rougeheart and Curse Mackey (keyboards, computer, drums, vocals), Heather Paauwe (violin), and Vangeline (butoh dance) for an hour-long improvised piece. <i>Radio Voices</i> is an homage to poet Rene Halkett and a celebration of the 100 anniversary of the birth of the Bauhaus movement.
-I designed video content and performed live video projection on custom software for the closing night of the biennial at <a href="https://www.elsewherebrooklyn.com/events/2019-11-24-david-j-of-bauhaus-and-comrades-perform-for-performa-19-grand-finale/">Elsewhere</a> in Brooklyn. </p>
+<p>Arup was commissioned by the <a href="http://performa19.org/tickets/david-j">2019 Performa biennial</a> in New York to produce a <b>live immersive audio and video performance</b> featuring David J (bass, Bauhaus), Rona Rougeheart and Curse Mackey (keyboards, computer, drums, vocals), Heather Paauwe (violin), and Vangeline (butoh dance) for an <b>hour-long improvised piece.</b>.
+It is an homage to poet Rene Halkett and a celebration of the 100 anniversary of the birth of the Bauhaus movement.</p>

-<p>Designed, produced, and live-engineered in collaboration with Alex Mayo, Joseph Digerness, Joe Chapman, Devin Bean, Brendan Smith and Raj Patel at Arup.</p>
+<p>I designed video content and performed live video projection on custom software for the closing night of the biennial at <a href="https://www.elsewherebrooklyn.com/events/2019-11-24-david-j-of-bauhaus-and-comrades-perform-for-performa-19-grand-finale/">Elsewhere</a> in Brooklyn.
+It was designed, produced, and live-engineered in collaboration with Alex Mayo, Joseph Digerness, Joe Chapman, Devin Bean, Brendan Smith and Raj Patel at Arup.</p>
 </div>

 {% include project-specifics.html %}